 With the exception of parental leave and other certified medical leave, students must maintain continuous enrolment throughout the course of their graduate studies.
-Students must register a Leave of Absence with the Program Director and the Office of Graduate Studies.
-When a leave of absence is required for parental leave and other certified medical leave the student must obtain the Program Director's signature on a registration form and submit this form to the Office of Graduate Studies within the first 2 weeks of a semester.
+Students must register their Leave of Absence with the Office of Graduate Studies.
+When a leave of absence is required for parental leave and other certified medical leave the student must obtain the Program

+Director's signature on a registration form and submit this form to the Office of Graduate Studies within the first 2 weeks of a semester.